 Miss a payment on one of these and it gets reported on your business credit.
 With the other two types, that kind of slip up gets reported on your personal credit.

-Merchant Cash Advances and Factoring: For a Different Set of Business Needs
+Merchant Cash Advances and Small Business Factoring: For a Different Set of Needs

 These other products have a different set of requirements.
 A merchant cash advance is a good product for an emergency financial situation.
 Factoring is the right tool to match income and expenses.
 With the merchant cash advance, cash flow history is required but your small business doesn’t need to supply any collateral.

-Factoring, on the other hand, requires actual invoices and those receivables and invoices are used as collateral.
+Small business factoring, on the other hand, requires actual invoices and those receivables and invoices are used as collateral.
+Hence the reason this is sometimes called an invoice advance loan.

 Kassis notes another difference between the two products.